slightlytyler/fetch/README.md

 This is a fork of GitHub's fetch [polyfill](https://github.com/github/fetch), the fetch implementation React Native currently [provides](https://github.com/facebook/react-native/blob/master/Libraries/Network/fetch.js).
 This project features an alternative fetch implementation directy built on top of React Native's [Networking API](https://github.com/facebook/react-native/tree/master/Libraries/Network) instead of `XMLHttpRequest` for performance gains.
 At the same time, it aims to fill in some gaps of the [WHATWG specification](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for fetch, namely the support for text streaming.

-In practice, functionality-wise, this implementation is a drop-in replacement to GitHub's polyfill as it closely follows its implementation.
+In practice, this implementation is a drop-in replacement to GitHub's polyfill as it closely follows its implementation.
 Do not use this implementation if your application does not require to stream text.

 ## Motivation

 GitHub's fetch polyfill, originally designed with the intention to be used in web browsers without support for the fetch standard, most notably does not support the consumption of a response body as a stream.